Best Practice

 What about quantitative methods?

-While qualitative methods are essential for exploring the depth and complexity of social life, quantitative methods play a crucial role in sociology as well.
+While qualitative methods are often used for exploring the depth and complexity of social life, quantitative methods play a key role in sociology as well.
 Quantitative research involves the collection and analysis of numerical data to identify patterns, correlations, and causal relationships within social phenomena.
 Common quantitative methods include surveys, experiments, and statistical analysis.
 Surveys are widely used to gather data on social attitudes, behaviors, and demographics, allowing researchers to generalize findings across larger populations.
 Experiments, though less common in sociology, are used to test hypotheses under controlled conditions.
 Statistical analysis helps sociologists process large datasets to uncover trends and relationships between variables.

 Statistical analysis of data can supplement qualitative sociology research.
 Photo by CARTIST.